 London has been a popular tourist destination for centuries.
-The city is filled with historic buildings, top-notch museums, well-known squares and monuments and music and arts venues.
-Whether you're looking for world-class art, centuries-old gardens or shopping districts, London is a perfect destination.
+The city is filled with historic buildings, top-notch museums, well-known monuments and music and arts venues.
+Whether you are looking for world-class art, centuries-old gardens or shopping districts, London is a perfect destination.
 While London's accommodations and restaurants are on the expensive side – London is a financial and government center as well as a tourist destination – you can experience London without leaving your life savings behind.

 Where to Stay

 London's hotels are known for their high prices and less-than-impressive standards, but you can stay in London inexpensively if you plan ahead.
 The best budget hotels to book are well-known and fill quickly during peak travel times.

 London's budget chain hotels are the frugal accommodation choice for many travelers.
 While you do not have the ambiance and history associated with a family-run hotel or bed and breakfast, you get a decent, clean room, usually with the option of a free or prepaid breakfast.
 Some of London's good-value hotel chains include Premier Inn, Travelodge and Express by Holiday Inn.
 (Tip: Pay close attention when you research your Express by Holiday Inn hotel to make sure you do not reserve rooms in another InterContinental Hotels property.)

 If you prefer a more traditional London hotel experience but do not have hundreds of British pounds to spend, consider the Luna & Simone Hotel (book direct) in London's Victoria neighborhood or the Morgan Hotel, near the British Museum.

 Both of these hotels offer good-value rooms with TV and full English breakfast.
 Neither the Luna & Simone Hotel nor the Morgan Hotel has an elevator ("lift" in British English), and the Luna & Simone, like many British budget hotels, is not air conditioned.